kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 it is still able to mutate the `globalNumber` it captured.
 This behavior reminds that of the classes, as we illustrated in Chapter 1.

-As for classes, this also means that assigning two variables to different variables (or constants) will make them refer to the exact same closure.
+As for classes, this also means that assigning a closure to different variables (or constants) will make the variables refer to the exact same closure.

 ## Functions and Closures as return type